 GEI uses biofuel technologies developed by the government-backed Research Institute of Innovative Technology for the Earth.
 One of the key technologies is using microorganisms to aid in the fermenting process.
 With this technology, they are able to process sugars contained in cotton into alcohols, which they can use to make fuel.

-The supply of used clothing is vast through suppliers of mixed rags and retailers with used clothing that they cannot sell.
+The supply of used clothing is vast through sellers of mixed rags and retailers with used clothing that they cannot sell.
 The project has gathered used clothing from over 1,000 stores in Japan with help from retailers such as Aeon and Muji.
 Their goal is to test this fuel by 2020 and begin producing it on a commercial level by 2030.

 Making fuel from organic sources such as cotton still releases carbon dioxide at the refining stage.
 However, emissions are estimated to be less than half those from fossil fuel production.
 Replacing conventional jet fuel with biofuel, even in part, would help shrink emissions associated with air travel as global efforts to combat climate change gather speed.